glaciology, fluid dynamics, applied mathematics

 The ultimate goal of this work is to explain the spatial patterning and likely oscillatory behaviour of ice streams, and to incorporate ice stream physics into predictive ice sheet models.
 I also have an observational angle to my work on subglacial sliding and glacier hydrology: our field program is providing data for testing of some of our theoretical work (see below)

 Glaciology is a wonderfully active research area.
 There is a great variety of complementary approaches, of which I am engaged in two (field studies and modelling).
 I am happy to say that mathematically-oriented researchers do appear to be welcome in the field, which is generally very collegial.
 I have collaborated (and in many cases still do!) with a number of people outside of UBC, including Tim Creyts, Gwenn Flowers, Dan Goldberg, Ian Hewitt, Richard Hindmarsh, Alex Jarosch, Frank Pattyn, Eli Tziperman and Mauro Werder.

-My current graduate students at UBC are Marianne Haseloff, James Ferguson and Camilo Rada, and I also work with Alex Robel at Harvard and Elisa Mantelli in Torino.
+My current graduate students at UBC are Marianne Haseloff, Camilo Rada and Arran Whiteford, and I also work with Alex Robel at Harvard and Elisa Mantelli in Torino.